APNIC-net/draft-sidrops-ta-constraints/draft-nro-sidrops-ta-constraints.md

 shared understanding of the resources for which each TA is authoritative.

+## Relationship to other work

+This document specifies a method to construct and sign Trust Anchor constraints which then can serve as input to the process described in [@?I-D.snij-sidrops-constraining-rpki-trust-anchors].

 ## Glossary

 This section describes the terminology and abbreviations used in this